-Well, we’re going to teach you how to market that website and promote your portrait photography business!
+We’ve rounded up tips to help you market that website and promote your portrait photography business!
 Here are 10 of the best ways to get started now:

 1. Maintain a Flawless Online Portfolio